 Variety (opens in new tab) first reported that Hailee Steinfeld, the voice of Spider-Gwen in Spider-Man: Into the Spider-Verse, was in the running to play Kate Bishop — a role she won.
 In the critically-beloved Matt Fraction run of the Hawkeye comic book, Barton and Bishop both don the Hawkeye moniker, with Barton mentoring the younger Hawkeye.

 Actor Fra Fee confirmed on his instagram that he will be playing Kazi, aka Kazimierz Kazimierczak, aka the Clown.
 The Clown is a mercenary who will be hunting down Barton.
-The Clown is expected to be working for the Tracksuit Draculas (mafia members whose spot Barton takes over)
+The Clown is working for the Tracksuit Draculas (mafia members whose spot Barton takes over).

-We're guessing that the actors who played Barton's family, Linda Cardellini (who played Clint's wife Laura) and Ben Sakamoto and Cade Woodward (who played Clint's sons Cooper and Nathaniel, respectively) may also appear.
+Barton's family, Linda Cardellini (who played Clint's wife Laura) and Ava Russo, Ben Sakamoto and Cade Woodward (who played their kids, Lila, Cooper and Nathaniel, respectively) also appear.

-Reported cast additions include Alaqua Cox as Maya Lopez, a.k.a.
+Other cast members include Alaqua Cox as Maya Lopez, a.k.a.
 Echo, who is more known for being connected to Daredevil.
 Zahn McClarnon will be William Lopez, Maya's father.